-16680 Special Topics in Property6cp; delivered through individual meetings between the supervisor and the student, unless otherwise arranged; availability: permission from course director required
+16680 Special Topics in Property6cp; 1hr per fortnight (direct meetings through face-to-face or online with supervisor); availability: permission from course director required

 Enrolment in this subject must be approved by the course director, and students must demonstrate that they have a viable project, study plan and appropriate academic supervision.
 It is the responsibility of the head of school to appoint the academic supervisor.